Academic year: The period consisting of fall and spring semesters.

 Residency requirement: The period of time students are required to be enrolled for a designated number of courses or credits.

 Schools: The academic units of the university that offer the university’s academic programs, and are administered by deans,.
 The degree anticipated determines the student’s choice of school or college.

 Semester hour: The unit by which coursework is measured.

 Student schedule: The courses in which a student is enrolled.

 S/U option: Satisfactory or unsatisfactory is elected as an irrevocable option (following the announced deadline) for a course in which a letter grade and quality points are not awarded, thereby not affecting the GPA.

-TIDES (Tulane InterDisciplinary Experience Seminar): a core curriculum requirement for all first-year students
+TIDES (Tulane InterDisciplinary Experience Seminar): a one-credit seminar required for all first-year students.

 Transfer student: A student who terminates enrollment in another university and subsequently enrolls in Tulane University.